 As a thriving airport, EDI has plenty to offer passengers whether you’re taking a short business trip or a much-anticipated family holiday.
 There’s plenty to do around the terminal.
 You could…

 Be inspired by local artists

 Edinburgh is unique in hosting its own Airport Gallery.
 Curated by an artist-in-residence, the gallery brings together the finest in the Scottish tradition, blending contemporary and traditional sculpture, paintings, drawings and prints.
-The gallery is a perfect introduction to Scottish artists, featuring works by Edinburgh based creators as well as work from throughout the whole of Scotland.
+The gallery is a perfect introduction to Scottish artists, featuring works by Edinburgh-based creators as well as work from throughout the whole of Scotland.

 Not only is the gallery designed to showcase fine art – all the works are for sale.
-If you’re looking for the perfect souvenir from your trip to Scotland or a piece takes your fancy, you’ll be able to buy it.
+If you’re looking for the perfect souvenir from your trip to Scotland or a piece that takes your fancy, you’ll be able to buy it.

 Relax and unwind

-If you’re a nervous flyer or are just looking to treat yourself, there are many ways to relax in Edinburgh Airport.
+If you’re a nervous flyer or are just looking to treat yourself, there are many ways to relax at Edinburgh Airport.
 EDI has its own beauty lounge, called the AeroSpa.
 Here you can get a quick manicure or pedicure, or treat yourself to a full-body Swedish massage.

 Treatments start from £12 for a ten-minute hand and arm massage.
 The salon is located after the security hall, and treatments may be booked in advance of your arrival at the airport.